 - thoracic and abdominal injuries

 CT is the modality of choice.
-Review of airway obstruction includes evaluation of oedema, haematoma, foreign body or displaced fractures.
+Review of airway obstruction includes evaluation of edema, hematoma, foreign body or displaced fractures.

 Treatment and prognosis